bipulsimkhada/RNN-Stock-Prediction/README.md

 # RNN-Stock-Prediction

 ## Description
 To predict Google stock for 20 days of Jan 2017 using stock dataset from Jan 2012 to Dec 2016.
-Using Long short-term memory networks (LSTM) which is subset of RNN
+Using Long short-term memory networks (LSTM) which is subset of Recurrent Neutral Network (RNN).

 ## Libraries
 * Keras